Login

 10. UK

 All employees are entitled to 5.6 weeks of paid annual leave, although this is calculated differently depending on the number of days worked per week.
 Full-time employees are entitled to 28 days of paid annual leave per year.
 This is the maximum amount of paid annual leave.
 Other employees can calculate their annual leave entitlement with the following equation: number of days worked per week x 5.6 = paid annual leave.
+To better understand their paid annual leave, consider contacting an employer of record in the UK.

 Omnipresent Tailors Your Remote Team’s Benefits Packages & Annual Leave